 TARGET

-Contribute to positive climate action through carbon removal and enable avoidance through technology and digitalisation
+Contribute to positive climate action through carbon removal and by enabling avoidance through technology and digitisation

 Our network operations make up the largest portion of our emissions.
 We will decarbonise by increasing energy efficiency and renewable energy consumption from self-generation or purchased energy.